kesha-antonov/react-native-trueconf-sdk/README.md

 - [ ] Check that mute mic and camera works on iOS and it's confirmed in Privacy section on top of system screen

 ### Android
-- [ ] Add support for Android
 - [ ] Add support to Android 14.
 Crashes on boot with error https://stackoverflow.com/questions/77235063/one-of-receiver-exported-or-receiver-not-exported-should-be-specified-when-a-rec
-- [ ] Check that example works for Android
+- [ ] (not urgent) Use modern event emitter: https://github.com/facebook/react-native/blob/cb2b265c20f0622dec37c8b95c0380f78cb0877b/packages/react-native/ReactAndroid/src/main/java/com/facebook/react/uimanager/events/RCTModernEventEmitter.java#L22
-- [ ] Add slide up/down transition https://developer.android.com/guide/fragments/animate
+- [ ] (not urgent) Add slide up/down transition https://developer.android.com/guide/fragments/animate

 ### General
-- [ ] Add react-navigation to example and more examples from TrueConf SDK Docs
-- [ ] Describe which permissions are needed for Android and iOS and where to put them (like here: https://github.com/zoontek/react-native-permissions?tab=readme-ov-file#ios)
+- [ ] Describe which permissions are needed for iOS and where to put them (like here: https://github.com/zoontek/react-native-permissions?tab=readme-ov-file#ios)
+- [ ] (not urgent) Add react-navigation to example and more examples from TrueConf SDK Docs

 ## Notes